 - Maxi pads for post-partum bleeding

 What item do you think you cannot do without in your hospital bag?
-Did I miss something in the checklist, share with your fellow mamas in the comments.
+Did I miss something in the hospital bag checklist for delivery?
+Let me know in the comments.